 BY KATE ELIZABETH RUSSELL

-'My Dark Vanessa' by Kate Elizabeth Russell is not an easy read but there is no denying it promotes interesting conversations, especially in this #metoo era, which is why we have made it into our Wild Card category.
-Also recent winner of Dylan Thomas Prize (for young writers) and now available in paperback.
+'My Dark Vanessa' by Kate Elizabeth Russell is not an easy read but there is no denying it promotes interesting conversations, especially in relation to the #metoo era making it a perfect Wild Card choice.
+Shortlisted for the 2021 Dylan Thomas Prize (for young writers) and now available in paperback.